GunanshTrivedi/GunanshTrivedi/README.md

 # 👋 Hi, I'm Gunansh Trivedi

-### 👨‍💻 Data Science | Machine Learning | NLP Enthusiast
+### 👨‍💻 Data Science | Machine Learning

 I'm a passionate learner and problem-solver who enjoys building AI-powered solutions.
-I focus on applying machine learning and NLP to real-world problems, and I love working on projects that involve extracting insights from data.
+I focus on applying machine learning  to real-world problems, and I love working on projects that involve extracting insights from data.

 ---